6.1.1 Core

 | #:provides (value-id-sym ...)

 Defines a study in terms of steps joined by transitions.
-The transitions follow the same grammar as transition-graph.
+Each step should be a step defined with defstep or defstep/study.

 (defstudy college-try